dotlang/language/README.md

 13. Only local variables are mutable.
 So function cannot modify it's inputs.
 14. You can call a function or lambda which accepts an int with `int|string` only if you are sure it contains an integer.
 Other method is to define two functions with same signature, one for int and one for string.
 15. You can call a function that accepts `int|string` with either `int` or `string` or `int|string`.
+16. You can combine multiple expressions on the same line using comma as separator.

 ## Invocation